 Luckily, it is usually possible to restore an older version of the printer's firmware and resolve these newfound and self-imposed incompatibilities.
 The difficult part is figuring out how, since printer companies are notorious for removing old firmware as soon as the new version gets released and they rarely document how to get the printer into recovery mode or transmit older firmware.

-- Connect a USB cable from the printer to a computer or laptop.
+- Connect a USB Printer cable from the back of your printer to a computer or laptop.
+You must use a Type A/B printer cable and plug it into the correct USB port on the printer (square) not the standard USB input port on the front.
 When in recovery mode, a USB connection is required to transfer the firmware to the printer, even if you already have it connected wirelessly.

 - Remove all of the ink cartridges from the printer.
 This will ensure that all cartridge-related errors will be reset after applying the alternate firmware.

 - Download the older firmware onto the connected laptop or computer.
-It may take some research to find the desired firmware, since most printer manufacturers remove obsolete firmware from their site immediately and provide no downgrade instructions.
+For your convenience, a table containing older firmware for the most common printer models (XP-200 through XP-960) is available below.
+If you have a different model, it may take some research to find the desired firmware since most printer manufacturers remove obsolete firmware from their site immediately and provide no downgrade instructions.
 Epson's printers use a self-installing firmware updater that can be run directly from Windows or MacOS.
-In the case of the XP-630, the earliest firmware update that is the most compatible with third party cartridges is NQ10F8 from 2015.
-A direct link to some older XP-630 firmware versions is below; for other models you will want to research compatible firmware.
+In the case of the XP-630, the earliest firmware update that is the most compatible with third party cartridges is NQ10F8.

 - After launching the downloaded firmware installer, step through the wizard by following the on-screen instructions.
 In the case of Epson, you mostly have to click next through a few pages of disclaimers.
 Assuming the printer is connected to the PC with a USB cable and powered up to the recovery screen, you should see a single entry in the Model list and it should be checked.
 Click Start to begin the firmware downgrade, and then click Yes to confirm.
 The prior firmware will be transferred to the printer, where it will begin flashing automatically.
 This process can take several minutes, but when it is completed the on-screen display will indicate that it has finished.